arnoldkouya/-basic-nodejs-server/README.md

-# -Basic NodeJs Server Setup is un full code for nodeJS basic setup with ORM Sequelise
+# Basic NodeJs Server Setup
+is un full code for nodeJS basic setup with ORM Sequelise